Ramy-Uptown/Uptown-FS/README.md

   }' | jq

 Client demo
-- The client has a \"Calculation API Demo\" section with a button that calls /api/calculate using a sample payload and displays the result.
+- The client has a "Calculation API Demo" with:
+  - A sample button for a quick request
+  - A form to try your own payload (mode, stdPlan, and inputs) and see results

 Run tests (API)
-- Lightweight tests cover calculation service logic without extra dependencies: cd api && npm run test
+- Unit/lightweight tests for the calculation service: cd api && npm run test
+- Integration tests for the HTTP endpoint using supertest: cd api && npm run test:integration

 Development notes
 - Code changes in client/ and api/ are live-reloaded inside containers.